- City Council Home

 - Boards & Commissions

-- Oversee and guide the action plan to implement the recommendations of the 2021 Community Dialog on Policing, including increased reporting and public dialog about policing in Lake Oswego.
+- Continue to oversee and guide the action plan to implement the recommendations of the 2021 Community Dialog on Policing, including increased reporting and public dialog about policing in Lake Oswego.

 - Implement a sustainable business model for the Fire Department that meets the 21st century needs of Lake Oswego.